kelseyhightower/nocode/README.md

-# No Code
+# No Mod

-No code is the best way to write secure and reliable applications.
-Write nothing; deploy nowhere.
+No mod is the best way to write secure and reliable mods.
+Write nothing; share nowhere.

 ## Getting Started